• logo

 Children's data

-When IACA collects personal data from or about children under the age of 16, we obtain appropriate parental consent to process their data.
-It is important to note that IACA's products and services are not directed to children under the age of 16.
-We do not intentionally collect personal information from children under the age of 16, nor do we provide such information to third parties.
-If we become aware that we have received personal information from anyone under the age of 16, we will take steps to delete that information from our records.
-If you suspect that IACA has collected personal information from individuals under the age of 16, please contact us at info@anti-crime-academy.com.
+When IACA collects personal data from or about children under 16, we obtain appropriate parental consent to process their data.
+It is important to note that IACA's products and services are not directed to children under 16.
+We do not intentionally collect personal data from children under 16, nor do we provide such data to third parties.
+If we learn that we have received personal data from someone under 16, we will take steps to delete that data from our files.
+If you believe that IACA has collected personal data from individuals under 16, please contact us at info@anti-crime-academy.com.

 Security

-We understand the importance of protecting your personal data and take appropriate measures to keep it secure.
-However, it is important to realize that the Internet is a global communications platform that is not immune to threats, viruses and unauthorized access.
-Although we strive to ensure the security of your personal data at all times and under all circumstances, we cannot guarantee absolute security.
+We understand the importance of protecting your personal data and take appropriate measures to secure it.
+However, it's important to remember that the internet is a global communications platform that is not immune to threats, viruses, and unauthorized access.
+While we strive to ensure the security of your personal data at all times and under all circumstances, we cannot guarantee absolute security.

 Contact